Pterostylis revoluta

 Pterostylis revoluta, commonly known as the autumn greenhood, is a species of orchid endemic to south-eastern Australia.
-As with similar greenhoods, the flowering plants differ from those which are not flowering.
+As with similar greenhoods, the flowering plants differ from those not flowering.
 The non-flowering plants have a rosette of leaves flat on the ground but the flowering plants have a single flower with leaves on the flowering spike.
-This greenhood has white and green flowers that have a long, curved, pointed labellum which extends beyond the sinus between the lateral sepals.
+This greenhood has white and green flowers that have a long, curved, pointed labellum that extends beyond the sinus between the lateral sepals.

 Description

 Pterostylis revoluta is a terrestrial, perennial, deciduous, herb with an underground tuber and when not flowering, a rosette of between three and seven greyish to bluish, egg-shaped leaves.
 Each leaf in the rosette is 10–30 mm long and 4–12 mm wide.
 Flowering plants have a single flower 20–25 mm long, 9–12 mm wide and that lean forwards slightly.
 The flower is borne on a flowering stem 100–150 mm high with between three and five leaves wrapped around the stem.
 The flowers are pale green and white with a brown tinge.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column.
 The dorsal sepal curves forward and downward with a thread-like tip 4–8 mm long.
 The lateral sepals are held closely against the galea, have an erect, curved thread-like tip 20–25 mm long and a narrow V-shaped sinus between their bases.
 The labellum is 14–17 mm long, about 3 mm wide, curved, pointed and extends for about half its length above the sinus.
 Flowering occurs from February to June.